TGDivy/TGDivy/README.md

 ## 💬🌞

-> We never know how high we are till we are called to rise.
-Then if we are true to form our statures touch the skies. ~ Emily Dickinson
+> Your happiness is what truly matters most.
+Do what you have to do in order to be happy. ~ Brian Tracy

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )